chrishannah/slink/README.md

 4. Add the executable permission to the file: chmod +x slink.
 5. Move the file to the usr/local/bin directory so it can be launched as a command: mv slink /usr/local/bin.

-Then you can run a wikipedia search by typing slink followed by your query (If it's a multi-word query you'll need to use speech marks.).

 ## Usage

 ```